OpenF2/F2/docs/src/app-development.md

 This means if a user wants to create a ticker-focused container so they can keep a close eye on shares of Proctor & Gamble, the container can send "symbol context" to any listening apps that are smart enough to refresh when ticker symbol PG is entered in the container's search box.

 While apps can have context themselves, the responsibility for managing context switching or context passing falls on the container.
 The container assumes the role of a traffic cop—managing which data goes where.
-By using JavaScript events, the aontainer can listen for events sent by apps and likewise apps can listen for events sent by the container.
+By using JavaScript events, the container can listen for events sent by apps and likewise apps can listen for events sent by the container.
 To provide a layer of security, this means apps cannot communicate directly with other apps on their own; apps must communicate via an F2 container to other apps since the container controls the [F2.Events API](../docs/sdk/classes/F2.Events.html).

 [Read more in the Framework](index.html#framework).